 For DirectX* Applications

-- Parallel Execution View is not supported on Skull Canyon platforms.
+- DirectX 11 Parallel Execution View in Graphics Trace Analyzer is not supported on Skull Canyon platforms.

-- Few DirectX 11 applications that create a temporary D3D11Device may crash if started from Graphics Monitor.
+- A few DirectX 11 applications that create a temporary Direct3D* 11 device may crash if started from Graphics Monitor.
 To resolve this issue, please enable the System-wide Time-based GPU Metrics option in the Metrics tab of the Graphics Monitor options.

 For Vulkan* Applications